-Some examples of gender harassment are:
+Some examples of gender-based harassment are:

-- Discriminatory conduct due to the fact they are male or female. - Unfavourable treatment due to pregnancy or maternity. - Evaluating people's work with contempt, bias or unfairly, due to their gender or sexual inclination. - Engaging in conduct that ridicules or belittles lesbians, gays, transsexuals or bisexuals. - Offensive ways of addressing the person.
+- Discriminatory conduct due to the fact they are male or female. - Unfavourable treatment due to pregnancy or maternity. - Evaluating people's work with contempt, bias or unfairly, due to their gender or sexual inclination. - Offensive ways of addressing the person. - Ridiculing, belittling the abilities, skills and intellectual potential of women. - Using sexist humour. - Belittling the work done by women. - Ridiculing people who perform work traditionally performed by the other gender. - Ignoring contributions, comments or actions (excluding or not taking them seriously).

-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee